GravityKit/GravityView/readme.txt

 = 1.17.5 =
 * Added: Shortcut to create a View for an existing form
+* Fixed: Don't show hidden visible inputs in the "Add Field" picker (for example, if the "Middle Name" input is hidden in the Name field, don't show it as an option)

 = 1.17.4 on September 7, 2016 =